Jk4818/i-am-jkeung-2022/src/pricing/mixmaster/MixMasterPremium.md

 ---
 title: "Ultimate Sound"
-price: "50"
+price: "1550"
 features: [
-  'Mixing of up to 5 tracks',
-  'Balancing levels, EQ, and basic processing',
-  '1 round of revisions for adjustments'
+  'Complete mixing and mastering of up to 10 tracks', '2 round of revisions for adjustments',
+  'Refer to the top tier packages for details',
   ]
 btnText: ""
 color: "#f191ac"